vmware-archive/dispatch/README.md

 ```

 ### Configure and install Dispatch:
-Dispatch requires a Docker registry to build and push images for your functions.
+Dispatch requires a container registry to build and push images for your functions.
 If you don't have a
-docker registry, you can always use Docker Hub by specifying your credentials.
+container registry, you can always use DockerHub by specifying your credentials.

 Configure the installation by substituting docker credentials and OAuth2 client details.
 ```